ISISComputingGroup/ibex_developers_manual/Tickets-and-their-Workflow.md

 **rework** | Ticket has been through at least one review (with *ready* developer has changes to make, with *in progress* developer is working on it, with *review* developer has finished changes and they need re-reviewing
-**under review** | Ticket is currently being reviewed **urgent** | Ticket is urgent and should be rushed through the system **wontfix** | Ticket will not be fixed, it is not needed or too complicated.
+**under review** | Ticket is currently being reviewed **urgent** | Ticket is urgent and should be rushed through the system **support** | Ticket has been generated in response to a support issue for an instrument scientist or instrument problem.
+These are unscheduled and reactive tickets, but it is useful to keep track of time spent.
+**wontfix** | Ticket will not be fixed, it is not needed or too complicated.
 **duplicate** | Ticket is a duplicate of a different ticket and will not be fixed (usually other ticket is referenced) **for current release** | Ticket is needed for the current release and should be prioritised (allows us to keep track of whether a release can be made)